College Planning 101

 When exploring your options, keep an eye out for scammers.
 While there are reputable college financial planners, no legitimate scholarship program will require students to pay to apply for aid.

-And, of course, be wary of any college funding strategy or investment that sounds good to be true!
+And, of course, be wary of any college funding strategy or investment that sounds too good to be true!

 Explore local community colleges